carlnienaber-ship-it/spinalapp3/project.md

 # Project Plan: Spinäl Äpp Handover

+## Critical Development Protocol

+- **Strict Workflow Protocol:** The AI assistant is **only** to implement code changes based on tasks explicitly listed in `todo.md`.
+New features or changes must first be added to the to-do list from a direct prompt before implementation can be requested.

 ## 1. Objective

 To develop a robust, secure, and intuitive web application that assists staff in managing and tracking their daily tasks.
 The application will provide a linear workflow for opening, mid-shift, and closing duties, ensuring consistency, accountability, and data integrity in bar operations.